Twangist/log_calls/log_calls/docs/source/writing_indent_aware_debug_messages.rst

-``log_message`` writes to the `log_calls` output stream — whether that's a console stream, file or logger — where its output is properly synced and aligned (with respect to the decorated callable it was called from).
-If later you undecorate the callable (by deleting or commenting out the decorator, or by passing it ``NO_DECO=True``), you don't *have* to remove the call to ``log_message``, because by default the method writes something only when called from within a decorated callable, and doesn't raise an exception otherwise.
+``log_message`` writes to the `log_calls` output stream — whether that's a console stream, file or logger — where its output is properly synced and aligned with respect to the decorated callable it was called from.
+If later you undecorate the callable (for example, by deleting or commenting out the decorator, or by passing it ``NO_DECO=True``), you don't *have* to remove the call to ``log_message``, because by default the method writes something only when called from within a decorated callable, and doesn't raise an exception otherwise.